Config Files

 parallel_executable = mpirun -host localhost

-# total cores on the machine (or cores on one node if it is a multinode
+# total cores on one node

 cores_per_node = 8

 The comments in this example are hopefully pretty self-explanatory.
+You provide the config file to polaris setup and polaris suite with the -f flag:

 polaris setup -f my_machine.cfg ...